Caroleq/caroleq.github.io/_posts/2023-7-9-Audio-Amplifier.md

 ## 5. Physical construction
 The most important decisions regarding physical construction of the amplifier were:
-1. How (if at all) to split different amplifier components into multiple stages.
+1. How (if at all) to split different amplifier components into multiple boards.
-2. The way of mounting electronic elements on the board (PCB or THT).
+2. The way of mounting electronic elements on the board (SMD or THT).
+I split the main amplifier module and the powering module to separate boards.
-Main amplifier board: maximum current that is supposed to flow through the first two amplifier stages is not expected to exceed X mA.
-Therefore I decided to use PCB mounting for their elements.
-The output stage is intended to pass a relatively big current (up to Y mA).
-PCB elements which are
+I made a PCB for the main amplifier part.
+To design the PCB I used PCB Editor from KiCad.
+Maximum current that is supposed to flow through the first two amplifier stages is not expected to exceed a few mA.
+Therefore I could use SMD mounting for their elements.
+SMD allows to limit surface needed for elements compared to THT and avoids drilling the board as in case of THT.
+The output stage is intended to pass a relatively big current (up to around 1A).
+SMD elements could get burned in such a current, so THT mounting needed to be used.
+SMD elements were located on one side of PCB board, THT elements on the other.
+More details about the BCB can be found in KiCad project attachment.
+Output stage transistors are attached to radiators for heat dissipation (radiators are not present in KiCad model).
+Resistors R4 and R18 are cement power resistors able to conduct current of the order of 1A.
 Powering board:

-todo: opisać typy obudowy
-TODO: opisać co było w THT, a co w PCB i dlaczego.
-1. Transistor models.
-I used transistors BC817 and BC807, because ... .
-### 5.1 PCB design

 ## 6. Starting-up the amplifier